May 7, 2020

 As detailed in the guidance from the Child Development Division, we are expected to offer face-to-face home/childcare visits again when schools reopen.
 As always, CIS-EI will coordinate these with families.

-What COVID-19 resources are available to share with English Language Learners?
+What Covid-19 resources are available to share with English Language Learners?
+What resources are available for people who use American Sign Language?